sampie777/hymnbook2/DEVELOPMENT.md

 ### Prettier

 We use the prettier configuration in `node_modules/prettier`.
 Setup Webstorm to use this by checking the 'Manual Prettier configuration' option under Prettier in Settings.

+### Icon

+The main icon is stored in `./assets/logo/logo.xcf`.

+#### Android

+Export a foreground and a background version of the main light icon.
+Then, open Android Studio.
+In the Android view (not project view), right click on `app/res` folder and select New -> Image Asset.
+Select the foreground icon for the foreground layer and the background icon for the background layer.
+This will generate all needed icon sizes for Android.

+#### iOS

+Export a light and a dark version of the icon.
+Then run `npx react-native-asset` to install the icons for iOS.

+> NOTE: This method was used before the logo.png and logo_dark.png files were moved to the subfolder `logo`.
+You might want to move them back before running the command, or fix the command to use the correct path.